MedicineStick/Caffemodel_Compress/README.md

 note: Caffemodel_Compress does not support to prune a convolution layer which subsequent to a eltwise layer for now, I know it's a little non-reboost , but still I'm working on it .

-updated 18/6/25 Already supported to elswsise pruning
+updated 18/6/25 Already supported to eltwise pruning